 It is of the utmost importance that every student is placed in the appropriate class and level.
 Proper placement will be determined upon assessment of the student and only the teacher will decide which is best for the student.
 This will be done during registration.
 In order to meet the needs of every student, it is sometimes necessary to move a student to a better suited class.
 Any changes in class levels will be made in the first few weeks of classes.
 Since muscles, bones and coordination abilities form at different rates for each student, progress will vary between students.
 One year progress may be rapid, another it may be slower.
 It usually takes two years before all of the necessary skills have been acquired; therefore, it is prudent not to expect each student to progress to the next level each year.
 The placement of students should never be considered a “Pass or Fail” situation.
 All students will receive a Student Recommendation form from their instructor at the end of the dance season.
 Instructors will give a few short comments on student progress and recommended classes and levels for following dance season.

-BDA provides two inter-sessional breaks that provide flexibility during the dance season: one in the late fall and one in the late winter.
+BDA provides an inter-sessional breaks that provide flexibility during the dance season.
 Inter-sessional breaks allow for the potential makeup of classes in the event of breaks or a cessation of classes for any reason.

 Proper attire and hair etiquette are required for all classes.
 Special class attire including shoes and hair will be published in our August newsletter.
 For safety reasons, dancers are not permitted to wear jewelry.
 All required items will be available for purchase, in our Bella Boutique (with the exception of Pointe shoes).

-In an effort to maximize both instructional time and observational time, parent observation will be permitted for the entire class on scheduled dates (please see the BDA 2020/21 Season Calendar).
+We look forward to Class Observation Days during our 22/23 season - in an effort to maximize both instructional time and observational time, parent observation will be permitted for the entire class on scheduled dates (please check 2022/23 season calendar for exact dates).
 Other observations are at the teacher's discretion.
 We ask that you observe quietly, that cell phones be turned off, and that siblings are monitored and quiet during observations.

 Lost & Found